 Cruise, More, Max.

 First things first, we need to explain what everything in these workouts mean.
-In Team Training (the classes that inspired these workouts), we work in three different areas: endurance, strength and power.
+In Team Training (the sessions that inspired these workouts), we work in three different areas: endurance, strength and power.
 If you finish all three this week, you will have worked on all three areas.

 Within team training workouts, you are going to see three paces: Cruise (jog), More (run) and Max (sprint).
 Below is a chart to show you the paces based on your current activity level.
 Beginners should start at Power Walker.
 If you are used to running, start at Jogger.
 Most people either start at Power Walker or Jogger and work their way up to Runner.